pcraig3/taxgpt/md/resources.md

 </details>

-### What is TaxGPT?

-TaxGPT is an experimental AI chatbot advisor to help Canadians better understand their options for free tax filing.
-TaxGPT’s goal is to empower Canadians with simple tax situations to consider filing their own returns.

-**TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.**
+## Recommended resources

-Here are all the resources recommended by TaxGPT on a page you can link to instead of in a chat window that disappears.
+These are the resources recommended by TaxGPT.

+In general, it should be straightforward to file your 2022 Canadian taxes for free if you have a [simple tax situation](#what-is-a-simple-tax-situation%3F), whether [online](#what-are-my-options-for-self-filing-online%3F) or at a [community volunteer tax clinic](#what-is-the-community-volunteer-income-tax-program%3F).

+### Free tax filing

+Here are some links to help you file for free.

+- [Free tax clinics](https://www.canada.ca/en/revenue-agency/services/tax/individuals/community-volunteer-income-tax-program.html): get help filing your taxes for free if you have a simple tax situation and a modest income.
+- [Wealthsimple Tax](https://www.wealthsimple.com/en-ca/tax): TaxGPT’s recommended online tax-filing product.
+- [How to File Taxes Online for Free in Canada](https://www.wealthsimple.com/en-ca/learn/file-taxes-free-canada): in-depth blog post on how to file your taxes for free.
+- [Free or pay-what-you-want tax software](https://www.canada.ca/en/revenue-agency/services/e-services/e-services-individuals/netfile-overview/certified-software-netfile-program.html#h_1): all free tax-filing software in Canada approved by the CRA.
+- [File my Return automated phone service](https://www.canada.ca/en/revenue-agency/campaigns/file-my-return.html): auto-file over the phone for eligible filers.

+### Canada Revenue Agency

+The [Canada Revenue Agency (CRA)](https://www.canada.ca/en/revenue-agency.html) is Canada’s tax agency.
+Here are some useful links:

+- [Who should file a return](https://www.canada.ca/en/services/taxes/income-tax/personal-income-tax/who-should-file-tax.html): understand when you need to file a tax return
+- [Free tax clinics](https://www.canada.ca/en/revenue-agency/services/tax/individuals/community-volunteer-income-tax-program.html): get help filing your taxes for free if you have a simple tax situation and a modest income
+- [Personal income tax](https://www.canada.ca/en/services/taxes/income-tax/personal-income-tax.html): comprehensive information on individual tax filing.
+You can also “Chat with Charlie” on this page.
+- [CRA My Account](https://www.canada.ca/en/revenue-agency/services/e-services/e-services-individuals/account-individuals.html): create a CRA account to see your tax information online, and make filing easier with online tax software.

+## Quick explainers

+Simple explanations of key concepts.

 ### What is a simple tax situation?

 The [Community Volunteer Income Tax Program (CVITP)](https://www.canada.ca/en/revenue-agency/services/tax/individuals/community-volunteer-income-tax-program.html) defines a ‘simple tax situation’ based on income sources.
-You most likely have a simple tax situation if your income comes from your job, your pension, government benefits, or investments under $1000.
+You most likely have a simple tax situation if your income comes from your job, your pension, government benefits, or investments under $1,000.

 A simple tax situation is related to your sources of income, not the amount.

-Canadians with a salary and RRSP contributions or income from government benefit programs have a simple tax scenario with fairly straightforward filing requirements.
-In general, people with a simple tax scenario should be able to file for free online using intuitive tax-filing apps.
+Canadians with a salary and RRSP contributions or income from government benefit programs usually have a simple tax scenario with fairly straightforward filing requirements.
+If this sounds like you, you should be able to [file for free online](#what-are-my-options-for-self-filing-online%3F).

 ### How do I know if I have a simple tax situation?